 There was also a more secluded multi level pool that featured a waterfall and a couple of different hot tub areas.
 There were plenty of places to hang out and we never struggled to find available pool chairs.

 The Bar service to the pool was as expected at a Resort, fairly expensive.
 We ordered 1 beer and one cocktail our first night there (remember I have to use up my $100 Resort Credit) and the bill came to $22.
 The service was great though.

-Between the bedroom and the bathroom was an outer area with a full length closet, a second sink and vanity area and the in room beverage cart.
+Between the bedroom and the bathroom was an outer area with a full length closet, a second sink/vanity area and an in room beverage cart.
 I loved having the additional closet space to hang up all of Mark’s Aloha shirts and stow away the luggage.
 It was also very convenient for each of us to have our own separate vanity areas.
-We get around much faster that way.
+We were able to get around much faster that way.

 The inner bathroom contained a vanity, toilet and large tiled shower stall.
 The shower was clean and roomy, but the fixtures were old and coming loose from the wall.
-The hotel bathroom amenities provided were very nice Kinetic Spa products.
+The hotel bathroom amenities provided were very nice Kinetic Spa products with tropical scents.

 Inside the room itself there was a table and chairs perfect for having a snack or spreading out our maps when planning our days adventures.
 There was also a comfy chair and ottoman perfect for reading or catching up on your email.

 When you opened the sliding glass door, you were transported to a whole new world.
 Two rattan club chairs with cushions were out on the large lanai providing an ideal place to enjoy our 5th floor full ocean view.
 When we were in the room, this is where we spent as much of our time as possible.